chamsom/data_projects/artera_review/README.md

 2. Provides information about **Censored Data** or some information about the individual's survival time without knowing exactly when the event occurred.
 3. Estimates survival probabilities.

+**Kaplan - Meier Curves**

+The Kaplan-Meier curves visualize the survival probability for each clincal risk group over time.
+The p-values of the log-rank test show if there's a statistically significant different in survival distributions.

 To create a survival object use:
 - `Surv(time, end_status)`
 - `surv_obj <- Surv(lung$time, lung$status)`